europace/kex-vorgang-update-api/README.md

 > Delete an existing UnbefristeteZusatzrente.
 The Haushaltsposition is referenced by the `id`.

 ### Update Unterhaltsverpflichtung

+#### Hints

+* The Haushaltsposition `unterhaltsverpflichtung` can only be related to one Antragsteller.
+If you provide more than one `antragstellerId` you will receive a GraphQL error with the error code `422 - UNPROCESSABLE ENTITY`.

 **addUnterhaltsverpflichtung** ( vorgangsnummer String!, unterhaltsverpflichtung [Unterhaltsverpflichtung](#unterhaltsverpflichtung)! ) -> [BasicCreatedResponse](#basiccreatedresponse)!